karaoke-tools/km-probe/README.md

 To list available probes, run `km-probe info`.

 ### Run on karaokes
-If you want to run probes on all karaokes, you can use the command `km-probe karaokes`
+If you want to run probes on all karaokes, you can use the command `km-probe karaokes --all`

 ### Run only on a subset of karaokes
 You can restrict the karaokes analysed by providing a repository and/or a KID (Karaoke UUID).